-In her spare time, Lindsay loves spending time with her son and daughter, scrapbooking, watching movies and reading.
-She also enjoys traveling, skiing, cycling, and swimming.
+In her spare time, Lindsay loves spending time with her family and friends, and staying active outdoors.

 Brittany is an Administrative Assistant who works at the Stratford location but may also be seen at our New Hamburg location.
 She graduated from the Medical Office Administration program at Medix College in October 2013.